 Before you leave the surgical center, you’ll be given a detailed list of instructions for caring for your nose after rhinoplasty.
 If you have questions at any point during the recovery process, feel free to call our office or ask during a follow-up visit.

+Tip: Make sure you have someone to drive you home.
 To help keep swelling and bruising down, use an ice pack on the area every few hours.
-Your surgeon might also prescribe antibiotics or pain medications.
-Take them as directed.

 Many patients return for a follow-up visit the day after their nose job.
 During the follow-up, Dr. Bared will examine your nose to make sure it’s healing properly.